Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Handling Reasoning Shortcuts

 Motivated by going beyond the independence assumption, \nesydm \citep{van2025neurosymbolic} uses expressive discrete diffusion models as concept extractors.
 Unlike \bears, it trains a single concept extractor $p(\vC \mid \vx)$ via masked diffusion models (MDMs)~\citep{austin2021structured,sahoo2024simple}.
 MDMs start with a concept vector that consists entirely of masks.
 Masks essentially indicate we do not yet know what the value of the concept should be.
 Then, MDMs are tasked with iteratively unmasking the various concepts.
 The main motivation for using MDMs to go beyond independence is scalability: each unmasking step can be seen as a concept extractor with the independence assumption.
 Hence, \nesydm can directly reuse existing inference methods that exploit the independence assumption.

 \nesydm consists of three loss components.
 The first loss aims to unmask partially masked concept, the second unmasks partially masked labels, and the final loss encourages high entropy among the concepts.
-One benefit compared to \bears is that \nesydm's only train a single model, preventing the need to choose the ensemble size.
+One benefit compared to \bears is that \nesydm trains only a single model, eliminating the need to choose the ensemble size.
 Experimentally, \nesydm also matches or improves on calibration and out-of-distribution concept accuracy compared to \bears.